Mr. Marshall

 COBRA KICKBOXING

-In his teenage years, Mr Marshall tried several Kickboxing classes.
+In his teenage years, Mr Marshall briefly trained in Kickboxing.
 After discovering TKD, he moved away from Kickboxing in favour of it.
 Between 2020 and 2022, he was able to train in Kickboxing under the CMAA.
-He was successfully graded through the Colour Belt Grades, and nowholds the rank of Brown Belt 1st Kyu.
+He was successfully graded through the Colour Belt Grades, and now holds the rank of Brown Belt 1st Kyu.

 His other striking style training is not limited to Kickboxing.
 It also includes elements from Muay Thai/Thai Boxing.
 He uses a similar arrangement to the Freestyle TaeKwonDo he developed.
 This allows several striking backgrounds to be trained together.